KingTechnician/MyJournal/README.md

   The action listener will ask the user if they would like to use a custom key or a key of their own choice.

    * If they choose to use a custom key, the user will be prompted for the key and will encrypt the text using the key and the salt (NOTE: For now, the salt is a naive "1234" until a proper way of implementing the salt can be done.
 See Next Steps).
 It will then prompt the user to save the file.

+   * Additional note: The key is also encrypted INTO the file itself.
+See OpenFileButton.java's documentation for the reason for this.

    * Otherwise, a random key will be made using the randomKey method, and that will serve as the key for the encryption and saving process.

+## OpenFileButon.java

+### get

+  Method for returning the loaction listener for the Open button.
+This method receives:

+  * A boolean representing whether or not the user has been authenticated (NOT fully implemented - see Next Steps),

+  * A FileChooser for opening the local directory,

+  * The window created from the journalStage() method,

+  * A TextArea representing the text for the journalStage,

+  * The ExtensionFilter for filtering by .mjor files.

+ The action listener will ask the user for a key to be used for decrypting the file.

+  * The file will START to be encrypted.
+However, the true key is encrypted into the file.
+If the true key in the decryption does not match the key the user choice, it will stop decrypting and return that the key is incorrect.
+This is to save time decrypting a large text file that will otherwise end up being false.

+  * Assuming the chosen key matches the true key, it will finish decrypting and display the file contents.
+The window will be renamed to the name of the file, and edits can be made, and saved once more.

 # Version 0.1

  * Baseline inital menu, file openers, and savers have been made.
 Some CSS was done to create a more approachable UI, but some improvements can be made.

- * SHA-256 encryption is applied to all .mjor files, but for the purposes of ensuring everything worked, some secure variables are unsecure (i.e. not private).
+ * AES-256 encryption is applied to all .mjor files, but for the purposes of ensuring everything worked, some secure variables are unsecure (i.e. not private).